trannguyenhan/Resi/README.md

 ![4-port fattree](fat-tree-topology.png)

 We generate the communicating pairs according to the following strategies, with the added restriction that any host receives traffic from exactly one host:
+- Random: A host sends to any other host in the network with uniform probability.
 - Stride(i): A host with index x will send to the host with index (x+1) mod 16.
+- Staggered Prob: A host send to another host in its subnet with probability (Subnet P), and to its pod with probability (Pod P), and to anyone else with probability   (1 - Subnet P - Pod P).
 - Inter-pod Incoming: Multiple pods send to different hosts in the same pod, and all happen to choose the same core switch.
 - Same-ID Outgoing: Hosts in the same subnet send to different hosts elsewhere in the network such that the destination hosts have the same host IDs.